 Non-Working Fellowships and Traineeships

-These awards assist students in the pursuit of their studies or research, with no requirement for service, performance, or pursuit of additional training.
-A non-working fellowship provides funds for stipends and some or all cost of education expenses, in accordance with sponsors’ published guidelines.
+These fellowships are highly competitive prestigious awards made by federal agencies and foundations meant to assist students in the pursuit of their studies or research.
+Fellowships vary, but most provide funds for stipends and some or all cost of education expenses, in accordance with sponsors’ published guidelines.
 Examples of non-working fellowships include: the NSF Graduate Research Fellowship, the Soros Foundation Fellowship for New Americans, and Ford Foundation Fellowships.

 Students who receive fellowships should notify the Graduate School immediately and provide a copy of their award letter using this form.
 Stipends, benefits and taxes may change with a fellowship.
 A moodle course is available to explain and help students navigate this process smoothly.

 For questions please contact: Heidi Bauer-Clapp